Common Baking Mistakes| Cake Baking Mistakes is a short and crisp guide as to what went wrong while baking a cake so that results are not perfect.

 - Do not open the oven for the first 20 minutes.

 - Do not beat the batter vigorously, always follow cut n fold method.
 Remember, it is only the curd, sugar, and butter mix that is beaten vigorously.
 Once the flour is added, never ever beat it vigorously.
 This is because by doing so gluten is developed which in turn makes out cake dense and chewy.

 - Always preheat the oven before keeping the cake tin in it.
 PREHEATING IS REALLY IMPORTANT and this simple thing can make or ruin your baked goods.

 - Follow instructions regarding oven temperature and timing.

 - Always check for the doneness of the cake before removing from the oven.

-- Always cool the cake completely on wire rack before storing or frosting it.
+- Always cool the cake completely on a wire rack before storing or frosting it.

 I hope you have liked these write-up on cake baking mistakes and will surely make use of it while baking your next cake.
 I will be happy if you share your experience on Instagram and tag me #samirasrecipediary there.

 Thank you for reading this post.
 If you have liked this post then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
 You may follow me on Facebook Pinterest Quora too. for latest recipe updates.
 Thank you!